AlxFrst/k8s-cluster-proxmox-terraform/README.md

 > kubectl get nodes
 > ```

-###  Installation & Usage with Terraform using Github Actions
+###  Installation & Deploy with Terraform using Github Actions (Perfect for CI/CD and continuous deployment)
+#### Advantages
+* **Automated Deployment**: Github Actions automates the deployment process, ensuring consistency and reliability.
+* **Version Control**: Changes to the Terraform configuration are versioned and tracked in the repository.
+* **Scalability**: Easily scale the Kubernetes cluster by modifying the Terraform configuration and triggering the Github Actions workflow.
 <!-- requirement section -->
 #### Requirements
 * **MinIO Server**: To store the Terraform state file, you need a MinIO server.